AnKingMed/taiwan-taizhong-mandarin/README.md

-# taiwan-taizhong-mandarin
+# Taiwan Taizhong Mandarin
 The phase 1, 2 &amp; 3 flashcards created by the Taiwan Taizhong Mission for learning Mandarin Chinese

-<b>Problems, Bugs, Errors, Improvements</b>
+# Problems, Bugs, Errors, Improvements
 If you find a serious bug, please submit it on </a><a href="https://github.com/ankingmed/taiwan-taizhong-mission/issues" rel="nofollow">Github</a> or email us at ankingmed@gmail.com.
 Please remember that we are not coders and thus may not be able to provide support.

-<b>Changelog</b>
+# Changelog
 2022-01: Initial Release

-<b>Credit:</b>
+# Credit:
   These flashcards were originally created by the Taiwan Taizhong Mission for learning Mandarin Chinese.
 The Taiwan Taizhong Mission is a mission of <a href="https://www.churchofjesuschrist.org/">The Church of Jesus Christ of Latter-day Saints</a>